paradajz/website/_posts/2014-12-02-assumptions.md

 ## Ownduino

 Ownduino is a lightweight library which contains only few of most used functions from Arduino, like Serial.begin(), Serial.write(), millis() and a couple more functions.
-You can check out rest of the features on [Ownduino GitHub](https://github.com/shanteacontrols/Ownduino).
 Ownduino also gives user a choice to completely disable ADC, timer or Serial buffer. digitalRead, digitalWrite or String class are examples of what you will not find in Ownduino.

 ## MIDI library